Economy of the Ming dynasty: Land tax reforms in the 16th century

 The tax reforms also had unintended social consequences.
 In Jiading County, the conversion of the grain tax to silver resulted in a significant reduction of taxes, which was followed by an increase in land prices and a number of lawsuits over land ownership.

 From 1522 onwards, a method of tax recalculation was implemented, initially in one county, which involved distributing the tax to newly cultivated land.
 This method also took into account factors such as fertility and other considerations when converting the area of fields to the fiscal mu.
 This simplified the tax calculation process for taxpayers.
 The method became popular in both the north and south regions.
 The government had mixed reactions to it, sometimes supporting it and other times prohibiting it.
 This was due to concerns about corruption among lower-ranking officials who were responsible for the calculations and recalculations.

 Land prices and market activity typically increased following tax adjustments and equalization.
 In some cases, new local cadastres also led to the replacement of outdated Yellow Registers with household land registers.

 The share of monetary payments continued to increase throughout the 16th century, with almost all originally in-kind duties and taxes being paid in silver by the end of the century.
 The conversion of taxes and fees from grain to silver varied for each type of payment in each administrative unit, ranging from 0.25 to 1.9 liang of silver per dan of grain.
 Despite this, accounting was still kept in terms of dan of grain.
 However, this conversion to silver posed a problem for small farmers who did not have access to silver and were forced to use copper coins for their everyday expenses.
-As a result, collectors took advantage of these farmers during the conversion process, leading to further financial burden for them.
+Collectors exploited the conversion process to their advantage, imposing an additional financial burden on small farmers.
 Additionally, the tax system in the 16th century was complex and burdensome for taxpayers, with multiple surcharges being collected by 10–20 different agencies within the county office, each with their own deadlines.

 After the absorption of part of the corvée labor service, the land tax in the four most burdened prefectures of Nanzhili was 14–20% of the harvest, while in the rest of the empire it ranged from 5–10%.
 This amounted to approximately 21 million liang of silver in the 1570s–90s.

 In 1581, Grand Secretary Zhang Juzheng successfully pushed for the creation of a new cadastre.
 This involved surveying fields, marking boundaries, calculating sizes, and recording owners and tenants in 1581–1582.
 Zhang died before a final summary of the data for the entire country could be completed, but the work was still useful at the local level.
 His cadastre served as the foundation for the later Ming and Qing cadastres that have survived.